nis-research/afa-augment/README.md

 ## Pretrained Models
 The process to load pretrained models for ImageNet can be found [here](./pretrained) using the ```load_weights.py``` script.

+## Running Benchmarks
+We refer to: [CorruptionBenchCV](https://github.com/nis-research/CorruptionBenchCV) for the program code used to make the benchmark.

 ## Citation
 If you find this repository useful, please consider citing our paper:
 ```